na-na-hi/renget/archive/cpu-lora.md

 These three control how much data is processed and are based on the number of training samples you have:

+!!! warning If you are experienced at training LoRA's, please let me know if this section is correct/incorrect!

 - `-b N`, `--batch N`: Parallel batch size (default 8)
   - Larger batch sizes lead to better quality training at the expense of more RAM.
 Some recommendations say to set this as large as your hardware can support.
 I've seen a few different data sets that just use a size of 1.
   - Ideally your batch size should be an integer multiple of your number of training samples.
 E.g., if you have 512 training samples, you would want to use 1, 2, 4, 8, 16 32, 64, 128, 256, or 512.
 If it isn't an integer multiple, some batches just won't contain an ideal number of samples, which is just less efficient.
 Some people add/remove items from their training set to get a nicer batch size.
 Other people just use a batch size of 1, which keeps it simple.